The AzuraCast self-hosted web radio station management suite.

 AzuraCast is licensed under the Apache license, version 2.0.
 This project is free and open-source software, and pull requests are always welcome.

-We rely exclusively on our GitHub Issues board to track the status of errors, bug reports, questions and enhancement requests for new features.
+For bug and error reports, we rely exclusively on our GitHub Issues board to diagnose, track and update these reports.
 First, check to make sure the issue you're experiencing isn't already reported on GitHub.
 If it is, you can subscribe to the existing ticket for updates on the issue's progress.
 If your issue or request isn't already reported, click the "New Issue" button to create it.
 Make sure to follow the template provided, as it asks important details that are very important to our team.

 Please keep in mind that AzuraCast is a free software project built and maintained by volunteers, so there may be some delays in getting back to you.
 We will make the absolute best effort possible to resolve your issues and answer your questions.